Search our knowledge base or browse categories below

 Yes.
 You can create public links accessible to anyone with the URL, or send email invitations to specific recipients — neither requires a Quixli account to view.
 For sensitive content, add password protection, PIN verification, expiration dates, or domain restrictions to control exactly who can access your pages.

 Multiple people can edit the same page simultaneously.
 You'll see each collaborator's cursor in real-time, and changes sync instantly via WebSocket.
-Quixli automatically handles conflict resolution and creates version snapshots every 5 minutes during active sessions, so no work is ever lost.
+Quixli automatically handles conflict resolution and creates version snapshots during active sessions, so no work is ever lost.

 All data is encrypted in transit (TLS 1.3) and at rest (AES-256).
 Your content is private by default — nothing is shared until you explicitly create a share link or invitation.